Mental Health and Addictions Issues in Divorce Lawyers

 Mental Health Issues and Divorce

-If one party in a marriage is mentally incapacitated or has a severe alcohol or drug addiction that largely controls his or her behavior, it is often accompanied by violence or abuse.
-Unfortunately, individuals with personality disorders or addictions often live in their own reality wherein they are the victims and their behavior is somehow justified.
+If one party in a marriage is mentally incapacitated or has a severe alcohol or drug addiction that largely controls his or her behavior, it is often accompanied by domestic violence or abuse.
+Unfortunately, individuals with personality disorders or addictions often live in their own reality wherein they are the victims, and their behavior is somehow justified.
 Reasoning with such individuals is futile, and typically the only way to get their attention is to take strong action.